piranna/piranna.github.io/pages/about.md

 [Juan Searle](https://www.linkedin.com/in/juansearle), CTO at [Full Circle_ apps](https://fullcircle.es/), December 2020:

-> I agree a lot with everything [you've proposed].
+> "I agree a lot with everything [you've proposed].
 I'm surprised that you have
 > owned the code in just some hours, without documentation and without mentoring
 > from our side.
 Cool!
 >
 > This afternoon we'll have a call with the client and let's see if we get their
 > aproval for the testing/refactoring, I'll keep you updated.
 We're going to
-> propose it as a critical action to be done.
+> propose it as a critical action to be done."

-> Tell you that it has been a pleasure to count on you for this job: serious,
+> "Tell you that it has been a pleasure to count on you for this job: serious,
 > decisive and accessible.
 My idea is to have someone to whom I can ask for
 > NodeJs development and evolution of projects already done like this one from
 > TVN, and I think I've found the right person.
 If you are still available I
-> will count on you in future projects without a doubt.
+> will count on you in future projects without a doubt."

 [Isabel Dorado](https://www.linkedin.com/in/isabeldoradomoreno/), Remote Talent Advocate at [Circular](https://trycircular.com/), December 2020: